 Accommodation near Wineglass Bay

 There is no dearth of accommodation near Freycinet National Park.
-Check out the map below for options.

 However, we didn’t stay near Freycinet or Wineglass Bay.
 We stayed at Swansea, which is on the other side of Coles Bay and can be reached via a short drive.
 Again, there are plenty of options (economical ones) at Swansea, and it’s not that far from Wineglass Bay.

 Hope you enjoyed this guide to Wineglass Bay.
 Please feel free to share it on the social media platform of your choice.
-If you’re traveling with your drone to Tasmania, remember to read up on Australian drone laws.
+If you’re travelling with your drone to Tasmania, remember to read up on Australian drone laws.
 And keep in mind, Freycinet National Park is a no-drone zone.